Financing Your Experience

-Veterans educational benefits may be used to cover some of the cost of a W&M-sponsored study abroad program, and study abroad coursework can be certified to the VA as long as it applies to a student’s degree program.
+Veterans educational benefits may be used to cover some of the cost of only some specific study abroad programs given very specific VA benefit requirements.
 The VA will never pay fees in excess of the standard W&M tuition and tuition-related fees.
-Always confirm with the Global Education Office (email@example.com) before applying to any W&M program to ensure it is eligible for certification by W&M, and that your academic situation means that study abroad credits will apply toward the fulfillment of your degree requirements.
+Always confirm with the Global Education Office (email@example.com) before applying to any W&M program to determine if it is eligible for certification by W&M, and confirm that your academic situation means that study abroad credits will apply toward the fulfillment of your degree requirements.

 If you have additional questions about the DVS review and veterans education benefits in general, Carolyn Ward (copied), our Veterans Benefits officer would be the best person to contact.
 Email: firstname.lastname@example.org and Phone: (757) 221-2893.

 If you are considering non-W&M study abroad programs (including W&M semester assisted enrollment programs), W&M is unable to provide certification for VA benefits.
 Instead, please contact the study abroad program provider to inquire about the possibility for certification.
 Please note that host universities or study abroad program providers (eg. CIEE, IES, etc.) may not be eligible to provide certification.
 Additional information can also be found at the VA website http://benefits.va.gov/BENEFITS/factsheets/education/Post-911_Study_Abroad.pdf